Ahmad-fadl/ita/src/data/Hydrated_Tweets/README.md

 -----------
 ### Issues
 * In the extracted files is one column too much.
 Some tweets show text in there, like " Pub  â€” https://t.co/ndtlNUjAbi" or " LEARN CLUB https://t.co/WNDCww4mm4"
-TODO Why / Remove them ?
+TODO Why / Remove them?
 * File october28_october29.csv (File 214) lead to an error: `ValueError: Length mismatch: Expected axis has 1 elements, new values have 2 elements`, pointing to line
 `tweets_csv.columns = ["ID","Sentiment"]`.
 Currently handled by Exception Catch and omitting file.
 TODO check problem, fix corrupted file(s)?